bomanimc/personal/src/components/projects/Waves/waves.md

-As put by my project partner Matt Zhang, “Waves is a Raspberry Pi project centered around transforming the transience of the spoken word into something concrete and physical.
+Matt Zhang said it best: “Waves is a Raspberry Pi project centered around transforming the transience of the spoken word into something concrete and physical.
 In our setup, a user presses a button corresponding to a question, answers it into a microphone while pressing down on the button, and then receives a receipt of the audio waveform in return.
 The audio waveform is also sent to a webpage, where it is displayed among the other responses that have been collected so far.”

 <br /><br />